cinnData/MLearning/Examples/[MLE-01] Example - Modeling the strength of concrete.md

 In the case of a regression model, the value returned by this method is **R-squared statistic**, which you can see as a squared correlation (this is exactly so only in linear regression), the correlation between the actual strength (`y`) and the predicted (`y_pred`).
 This correlation, that would be $R = 0.785$.

 We can illustrate this with a scatter plot, with the predicted strength in the horizontal axis and the actual strength in the vertical axis.
-We build the graphic using the **Matplotlib pyplot API** (you can get a less ornamented version directly in Pandas, with the method `.plot.scatter()`).
+We build the graphic using the **Matplotlib pyplot API** (you can also get it in Pandas, with the method `.plot.scatter()`).
+The argument `s=2` controls the size of the dots.

 ```
 In [17]: from matplotlib import pyplot as plt